Our Process

 Step 1

-To get started, you can schedule a free, 15-minute phone or Zoom consultation with one of our mediators.
-They can explain the process, answer any questions you have, and make sure that mediation is a good fit for your case.
+To get started, you can schedule a free, 15-minute phone or Zoom consultation with one of our mediators or staff.
+They can explain the process of mediation, answer any questions you have, and make sure that mediation is a good fit for your case.

-You and your spouse / former partner can do the consultation together, or you can each do a separate consultation.
+You and your spouse / former partner can do the consultation together, or you can each do your own consultation separately.

 Schedule a Consultation